-The most popular open-pollinated Chinese cabbage available!
-Sweet and crunchy, this all-purpose cabbage is excellent for fermenting, stir-fry, steaming, roasting, wrapping, oh the list goes on!
-14" high with 4" diameter heads.
-Best sown for fall harvest.
+The most popular open-pollinated Chinese cabbage (aka Napa cabbage) available!
+Sweet and crunchy, this all-purpose cabbage is excellent for fermenting, stir-frying, steaming, roasting, wrapping, oh the list goes on!
+Grows to 14" high with 4" diameter heads.
+Best sown in late summer for fall harvest, as it bolts easily as the weather warms up in summer.

 Start seeds 6 to 8 weeks before the last spring frost.
 Sow your seeds ¼ inches deep and 2 inches apart.
 Place them in a spot where they'll get plenty of sunlight, or set them under grow lamps with temperatures between 60 and 70 °F.